MLivingstone/Coursera-GettingAndCleaningData-A1/README.md

 # Assignment for Getting and Cleaning Data Data Science Coursera course

+Download the dataset from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Unzip the data set into your working dicrectory and you should see a folder named UCI HAR Dataset

 This repo contains the following files:
 * run_analysis.R
 * codebook.txt